asgarisepide/ADPLL/README.md

 Our design has 17 rows by 3 columns, and each stage has 15-ring oscillators, which results in a total of 765 inverters.
 The first 16 rows of the inverter array are turned on/off by a row/column pseudo-thermometer control (PTC)

-As more inverters in each stage are turned on by the control blocks of the DCO, the current driving strength of the stage increases while its capacitive load remains essentially constant, So, this results in an increase in the output frequency.
+As more inverters in each stage are turned on by the control blocks of the DCO, the current driving strength of the stage increases while its capacitive load remains essentially constant.
+So, this results in an increase in the output frequency.

 ![DCO Array](DCO_Array.png)